makeplane/docs/src/pages/docker-compose.md

 For the 1st time setup, type "1" as action input.

-This will create a create a folder `plane-app` or `plane-app-preview` (in case of preview deployment) and will download 2 files inside that
+This will create a folder `plane-app` or `plane-app-preview` (in case of preview deployment) and will download 2 files inside that

 - `docker-compose.yaml`
 - `.env`